rug-oop-2024/final-project/INSTRUCTIONS.md

 - `ML/metric`: Implement the metric class in `autoop.core.ml.metric` with the `__call__` method.
 - `ML/metric/extensions`: add at 6 metrics, 3 must be suitable for `classification`.
 Compulsory metrics to be implemented are **Accuracy** for classification and **Mean Squared Error** for regression.
 You are **not** allowed to use facades/wrappers here, you should implement the metric using libraries such as `numpy`.
 - `ML/model`: implement the base model class in `autoop.core.ml.model`.
 - `ML/model/extensions`: Implement at least 3 classification models and 3 regression models.
 You may use the facade pattern or wrappers on existing libraries.
+One of the models has to be a linear model trained with [statsmodels](https://www.statsmodels.org/stable/gettingstarted.html).
+- `ML/model/extensions/summary`: for the statsmodels model(s) only, implement a `summary` method to print the coefficient of the model with the corresponding statistics (wrapper over statstools models `summary` method).
 - `ML/pipeline/evaluation`: Extend and modify the `execute` function to return the metrics both on the evaluation and training set.

 Make sure after implementing your classes you pass the respective tests.
 You will have to read existing implementation to understand how you need to implement your classes which is quite common working in a team or a company.